TornadoRTX/TorDar/README.md

 This blueprint is not the final version and may change.

 Any feedback and/or help is both needed and appreciated.
-Message me on Discord if you want to help out.
-Discord is @tornadortx
+Join the Discord if you would like to help, or have questions: https://discord.gg/8ThKUMTfRn